indeedeng/imhotep/docs/quick-start.md

   </tr>
   <tr>
     <td valign="top">`NumImhotepInstances`</td>
-    <td valign="top">By default, the setup script creates two Imhotep instances for scalability.</td>
+    <td valign="top">Number of Imhotep instances in the cluster that service queries.
+The default value is 2.
+Increase this number for greater scalability.</td>
   </tr>
   <tr>
     <td valign="top">`s3BuildBucket`</td>